 Introduction to the concepts which provide a foundation for continued study of geography.
 Includes the different elements of natural environment as related to human activities, modes of living, and map concepts.
 The semester emphasizes cultural geography.
 (3 lecture hours per week).
-Prerequisites: READ 0310 and ENGL 0310.
+Prerequisites: DIRW/DIRR 0310 or ENGL 0310 & READ 0310.
 [CIP 45.0701.5125]

-GEOG 1303

-World Regional Geography (3 credits)
+GEOG 1303 World Regional Geography (3 credits)

 A survey of the world's major geographic regions, with emphasis on intra-regional and inter-regional similarities and differences in climates, land and water resources, population distribution, and the extent of resource utilization.
 Physical and human factors that enhance, hinder, or threaten economic development and living conditions in the respective regions are also stressed.
-(3 lecture hours per week).Prerequisites: READ 0310, ENGL 0310 [CB45.0701.5325]
+(3 lecture hours per week).Prerequisites: DIRW/DIRR 0310 or ENGL 0310 & READ 0310 [CB45.0701.5325]

-GEOG 2389

-Academic Cooperative (3 credits)
+GEOG 2389 Academic Cooperative (3 credits)